Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 and currently used network interface.
 The status is updated automatically every 3 seconds.

+Initially the RED Brick is not configured for any interface and will not automatically connect, even if an interface is available.
-You can configure the used interface in the *Configuration* subsection.
+You have to configure an interface in the *Configuration* subsection.
 First choose the interface you want to configure.
 An Ethernet USB adapter will show up as ``ethX``, the Ethernet Extension as ``tfX`` and a Wi-Fi USB adapter as ``wlanX`` (X is a number).
 Dependent on the selected interface you will get